Calathea picturata (Goeppertia picturata) Indoor Care: Light, Watering, Fertilizer, Pruning, Propagation

 Light Requirements

-Calathea picturata grows best in medium to bright, indirect light away from direct sunlight as it can scorch the leaves and cause loss of leaf color.
+Calathea picturata grows best in medium to bright indirect light.
+Place it near a bright window.
+Keep it away from direct sunlight to prevent scorching of the leaves and loss of leaf color.

 For uniform growth to prevent lopsided growth, turn the pot regularly to ensure that the plant receives light on all sides.